 Allow the car to cool down.
-The exhaust system can get very hot and may remain hot even after the engine cools down.
-Jack up the vehicle front and back on the side that you will be changing the catalytic converter.
+The exhaust system can get very hot and remain hot even after the engine cools down.
+Jack up the vehicle front and back on the side where you will change the catalytic converter.
 Make sure to secure the vehicle with jack stands.
 Set the parking brakes and block the wheels on the opposite side.
 Do not get under a vehicle that is not secured with jack stands.

 - Remove all the splash shields from under the engine.
 The splash shield is held in place with several 8mm screws.